 - Focus on gamers: this professional gaming mouse comes with a built-in 16400 DPI, 12000 FPS, 1000 Hz polling rate, 30G acceleration, 100-150in/s cursor speed, and an Avago sensor.
 Omron micro switches provide crisp, firm clicks.

-- 18 programmable buttons, 5 Savable memory profiles each with a distinct light color for quick identification, an 8-piece weight tuning set (2.4g x8), and over 16 million LED color options.
+- 18 programmable buttons, 5 Savable memory profiles each with a distinct light color for quick identification, an 8-piece weight tuning set (2.4g x8), and over 16 million LED RGB color options.
 The LED may be disabled as per your preference.

 - Durable smooth TEFLON feet pads and contour body for ultimate gaming control.
-High-end features reflected in the 19 mouse buttons including the power button, 12 side buttons and the breathing light in 5 colors modes and 12 side buttons
+High-end features reflected in the 19 mouse buttons including the power button, 12 side buttons and the breathing light in 5 RGB colors backlit modes and 12 side buttons

 - Ergonomic Right Handed Design with Rubber Painting Surface that can keep your grip firm during gameplay.
 6ft braided-fiber cable with gold-plated USB connector ensures greater durability.

 - Special Setting Switch Button on the back side of the mouse let you take command with maximum efficiency; 18-Month Manufacturer's Warranty.